adamtorres/importing-tutorial/readme.md

 So far, the files have been in a flat namespace.
 Everything has been at one level.
 For sufficiently large projects, there would be groupings that would make sense to isolate.
 Such as a group of modules all related to database access, another couple of groups related to file access and socket communication, and a final group for general utility functions.
 At the first level within a group, the functions/classes/etc would likely be quite generic for the topic.
 Going another folder level in would bring in some more specialized objects.
 Bad car analogy: 1st level in would be a book on automobiles.
 Next level in would be a book on cars (or trucks, vans, SUVs).
 Next level in would be a book on luxury cars (or racing, cheap, off-road).

 Python uses a file named `__init__.py` to let it know the folder is supposed to be treated as a package.
-This allows you to have folders in your project that python knows it doesn't have to worry about.
-Many times, these files will be empty and just there to make python happy.
+This allows you to have folders in your project that Python knows it doesn't have to worry about.
+Many times, these files will be empty and just there to make Python happy.
 Every folder in a package's structure needs to have its own `__init__.py` file.

 The example files for this section are in the `structure` folder.
 Quick new thing: running python with the `-c` option allows running a short script without a file and without dealing with the interactive prompt.
 "Short", in this case, is only because typing a long script as a one-line command would be silly.